pirosikick/eslintrc-editor/docs/rules/space-before-function-parentheses.md

 # Require or disallow spaces before function parentheses (space-before-function-parentheses)

-**Deprecation notice**: This rule is deprecated, as it has been renamed to [space-before-function-paren](space-before-function-paren.md) for consistency with other rules' names, which used "parens" instead of "parentheses".
-This rule, by the old name, will be removed in ESLint v1.0.
+**Replacement notice**: This rule was removed in ESLint v1.0 and has been renamed to [space-before-function-paren](space-before-function-paren.md) for consistency with other rules' names, which used "parens" instead of "parentheses".
 The new rule is identical in everything except name.

 When formatting a function, whitespace is allowed between the function name or `function` keyword and the opening paren.
 Named functions also require a space between the `function` keyword and the function name, but anonymous functions require no whitespace.
 For example: